dmcgits/dmcgits.github.io/mds/GPR103/week10_notes.md

 * ScoreText
 * DefendPrompt

+___

-### Finding those things
+## Finding the scene things

-Instead of setting positions in our model using an array or reading from a text file, let's read from the scene.
-Those of you who watched last weeks video will remember some of these
+There are quite a few things, and this isn't the dark ages so we want to lay them out visually in unity, instead of setting positions in variables manually.

+> We can look at the objects, as placed, and get their position or any other info they contain.
+There are a number of ways.

+Some of these were covered in the video I asked you to watch last week.
+If you did watch it you'll have the benefit of further engraving it into your memory, along with some new examples.

-#### Inspector variables
+### Inspector variables

 `public vector3 location` or `[SerializeField]` are familiar friends since weeks 2/3.

-#### Creating things
+### Creating things

 If an object creates another, it stores it as a variable.

-#### Events
+### Events

 We can listen for events, and objects can pass us information, whole components, or their whole selves (`GameObject gameObject`).

+### GameObject find methods

+The GameObject offers a number of static methods that are very powerful.
+Those methods help it to act a bit like a higher level game manager that already has lists of everything in our game. **It can find them by name, tag, category and more**.

+> GameObject find methods are slow/resource intensive.
+They're not something you do every frame.
+If you're going to use them, do it during awake or sleep and cache the results in a local variable.

-#### Find By Name
+### Find By Name

+Search by the name in the inspector.

-#### Find By Tag
+### Find By Tag

+Tags can be created and applied in unity as a way of grouping things without requiring other similarities to rely on (like sharing a component type).

-#### Find By Type
+### Find By Type

+Searching by type is super handy: if you're looking for all your lightning towers, or any damageable items, just search for anything with that component.

+I'm not sure how it goes with Polymorphism and finding LightningTower while looking for Tower, so we'll google it together.

-#### Singleton
+### Singleton

 You can now probably see the benefit of a singleton.
 Access objects in the scene from anywhere.
+It's sort of like GameObject and the find functions, but you are making it from scratch and can structure it to your needs, along with custom functions.
-That singleton of course will have to find all the objects too, but it does all of that and all other objects grab from it.
+That singleton of course will have to find all the objects too, using techniques above and others, but it does all of that and all other objects grab from it.

 ```cpp

 GameObject battery_1 = GameManager.instance.Batteries[GameManager.BATTERY_1];

 ```
+___
 ## Talking to and commanding things

-There are more ways than we've used so far to inform and  command objects
+Once you have your list of objects, we know we can get info from them by accessing their components (monobehaviours) and the variables we exposed.
+We can call functions on them.
+But how else can we inform and command objects

-### SendMessage
+### `SendMessage`

 If you have a reference to a gameObject you can ask for a function to be called on any monobehaviour it has.
 This is useful if multiple components on one object with the same function, say `Update()` or `ApplyTeamColour(TeamColours.GREEN))`, or you want to make things Damageable with component, so they can `TakeDamage()`.